-Workflow We promised you workflows and here's a taste of them.
+We promised you workflows and here's a taste of them.
 Workflows can be set up to automatically launch when certain conditions of the request are met.
-In this case a workflow was defined to launch whenever someone was Connected that sends out some most cases.
+In this case a workflow was defined to launch whenever someone was Connected that sends out some training materials.
+We'll look more at workflows soon.